akthammomani/Google-vs-Apple-Store-Hypothesis-Testing/README.md

 apps have higher reviews on average than Apple Store apps (or vice versa) , as they’re intending to strike a deal with just one of these companies.

 To help this company, we’ll work through a series of steps known as the Data Science Pipeline, or DSP.
 The DSP is a general and fairly broad sequence of steps data scientists use to tackle and solve business problems.
-While working on this project.

-## Datasets source:
+## ✰ Datasets source:
    * Apple Store: https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps
    * Google Play: https://www.kaggle.com/lava18/google-play-store-apps

-## Stages of the project
+## ✰ Stages of the project

 1. Sourcing and loading
     * Load the two datasets